webpack/webpack.js.org/content/configuration/dev-server.md

 `boolean` `object`

-When using the [HTML5 History API](https://developer.mozilla.org/en-US/docs/Web/API/History), the `index.html` page will likely have be served in place of any `404` responses.
+When using the [HTML5 History API](https://developer.mozilla.org/en-US/docs/Web/API/History), the `index.html` page will likely have to be served in place of any `404` responses.
 Enable this by passing:

 ```js
 historyApiFallback: true